TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 _- Tudor, September 20, 2023_

 _Last update_
-_November 3, 2023_
+_November 12, 2023_

 My name is Tudor Zgîmbău.
-I am a developer, author, and business enthusiast from Romania.
+I'm a developer and business enthusiast from Romania.
+I've been part of a startup founding team, launched my own product, and collaborated on technical and business aspects for other projects.

-If you came here to learn about my technical skills and tech stack, please check my [GitHub](https://github.com/TudorZgimbau).
 If you want the whole story, continue reading.

 I'll focus on the big picture and provide links to every project's page if you want to learn more or better understand the context.